-Because the stuffed eggplant at the end will be cooked in the oven, and in order not to be too dry, I will make a kind of sauce from 150 ml of single cream in which I will mix a tablespoon of tomato paste and pour it over the filling.
+Because the stuffed eggplant at the end will be cooked in the oven, and to not be too dry, I will make a kind of sauce from 150 ml of single cream in which I will mix a tablespoon of tomato paste and pour it over the filling.

-The meat is already minced, I will have to prepare the aubergines.
-For this, I will first cut their heads with a tail and I will cut them in half along the length.
-With the tip of a knife, I will make some transverse notches in the core of the eggplants and I will place them in an oven tray.
+The meat is already minced; I will have to prepare the aubergines.
+For this, I will first cut their heads with a tail and cut them in half along the length.
+With the tip of a knife, I will make some transverse notches in the eggplants’ core and place them in an oven tray.

 Baking the Aubergines

-First, we have to bake the aubergines and for this, we place them in a baking tray cut side up, I will sprinkle a pinch of salt on top and I will pour a little extra virgin olive oil over them, about a tablespoon.
+First, we have to bake the aubergines, and for this, we place them in a baking tray cut side up; I will sprinkle a pinch of salt on top and pour a little extra virgin olive oil over them, about a tablespoon.

-Put the tray in the preheated oven at 200 degrees and bake the aubergines for about 15-20 minutes, during which time we prepare the filling.
+Put the tray in the oven at 200 degrees and bake the aubergines for about 15-20 minutes, during which we prepare the filling.

 How to Make the Mince Stuffing?

 In a larger non-stick pan, heat two tablespoons of sunflower oil (or extra virgin olive oil) and fry the smoked bacon for about 3-4 minutes, until the fat melts.